 The CRC will at said time and place hear all persons with views on either the location and nature of the proposed Project, or the Financial Assistance being contemplated by the CRC in connection with the proposed Project.
 A copy of the Application filed by the Company with the CRC with respect to the Project, including an analysis of the costs and benefits of the Project, is available for public inspection during business hours at the offices of the CRC.
 A transcript or summary report of the hearing will be made available to the members of the CRC.

-Additional information n can be obtained from, and written comments may be addressed

-to:, Chie f Executive Officer, City of Albany Capital Resource Corporation,

-21 Lodge Street, Albany, New v York 12207; Telephone: 518-434-2532 ext
+Additional information can be obtained from, and written comments may be addressed , Chief Executive Officer, City of Albany Capital Resource Corporation, to: 21 Lodge Street, Albany, New York 12207; Telephone: 518-434-2532 ext.

-Dated:, 20 .

-CITY OF ALBANY CAPITAL

-RESOURCE CORPORATION

-By:

-(Vice) Chair